PastranaDigital/Comeback-Mechanics-Rankings/README.md

 [x] - points earned
 [x] - tournament type (GLC or Standard)

-[] - pull all tag challenges & display them
+[x] - pull all tag challenges & display them
-[] - Creating a Tag Challenge updates ranks
+[x] - Creating a Tag Challenge updates ranks
-[] - after creating a tag challenge, that page updates with new history log???
+[x] - after creating a tag challenge, that page updates with new history log [] - if someone defends their tag, the history needs to reflect that (maybe a checkbox if defended?)

 ## Order of Operations for updating Rank

 (the thinking is that these will be created in an order that makes the trigger unnecessary for TC records)

-[ ] Path #1
+[x] Path #1
 User creates a Tag Challenge record on LWC apex method handles the creating of the TC record & also updates both players' ranks